 3. What do you love most about your blog?

 The fact is that there are many many MANY blogs out there and the climb to the top of the pile can be arduous.
-If you’re blog is not panning out as planned, this does not mean you need toss in the towel on your passion!
+If your blog is not panning out as planned, this does not mean you need toss in the towel on your passion!
 What did you enjoy most about your blog?
 Is it the photography and photo editing?
 Is it the writing?
 Is it the social media aspects of it?
 Is it something else completely?
 Consider freelance work for your passion.
 While you may not build a career as a travel blogger, you could build one as a travel writer extraordinaire by freelancing for other publications!

 Check out our guide to pitching travel editors!